 Children born with cleft lip and palate have more unique oral health needs.
 They often are more susceptible to having crowded teeth, missing teeth, and less bone density in cleft affected areas.
 It is imperative that these children receive routine dental cleanings, check-ups, and orthodontic oversight from an early age.
 Oral surgeons will often work with an orthodontic team in late childhood years to ensure children have enough bone to accommodate their adult teeth (See Alveolar Bone Graft).
 In the early teenage years, children born with more severe cleft lip and palate may need jaw surgery to align their teeth and bite.
 Orthodontists will work closely with Maxillofacial Surgeons as the child grows and their palate expands, devices like obturators may be used in between palate surgeries to close palatal fistulas – this kind of wraparound care is imperative to a child born with a cleft palate’s wellbeing and development.

 Nasoalveolar Molding NAM’s – Many craniofacial teams will implement a NAM device in your child’s treatment plan around the 1st month of life.
-The NAM is a removable, nonsurgical device that acts as a multifold tool to help children with cleft lip and/or palate as they grow.
-The NAM applies pressure to the cleft, lessening the severity of the opening, as well as acting as an artificial palate for the baby.
+The NAM is a removable, nonsurgical device that acts as an orthodontic tool to help children with cleft lip and/or palate as they grow before their first surgery.
+The NAM applies pressure to the cleft, lessening the severity of the opening, creating symmetry, as well as acting as an artificial palate for the baby.
 This allows the baby to get better suction on the bottle and enables proper weight gain.
 The NAM device is used prior to the first operation and provides a better surgical outcome.

 Children born with a cleft palate have a greater connection between their eustachian tubes and the fluid in their sinuses.
 This means they are more susceptible to ear infections.
 Parents should ensure their baby is seen by an ENT frequently in the first year to monitor their baby’s ear health to prevent any permanent hearing loss.
 Most babies born with a cleft palate will require ear tubes (grommets) to help drain extra fluid from their middle ear.